KalfinSyah/desktop-app-image-to-pdf/README.md

 # Image to PDF Converter

 This desktop application allows users to easily convert images (JPEG, PNG) to PDF format.
-The application is built using Python, Tkinter, and Pillow (PIL) libraries.

 ## Requirements